 Note: This document contains side effect information about vitamin a.
-Some of the dosage forms listed on this page may not apply to the brand name A / Fish Oil.
+Some dosage forms listed on this page may not apply to the brand name A/Fish Oil.

 Along with its needed effects, vitamin a (the active ingredient contained in A/Fish Oil) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking vitamin a:

 - bulging soft spot on head (in babies)